MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 SMNetworkStatus currentStatus = [self.client.networkMonitor currentNetworkStatus];
 ```

-This method will return an `SMNetworkStatus`, defined as:
+This method will return an instance of `SMNetworkStatus`, defined as:

 ```obj-c
 typedef enum {